Department of English

 About Teague Bohlen:

 Bohlen is currently a regular contributor to the Denver alt-weekly Westword, and has seen print in newspapers and magazines nationwide.
 His short stories have been published widely both in print and online, most recently in South Dakota Review, Waccamaw, Flash Fiction Magazine, Saranac Review, and Barely South.
 His first novel, The Pull of the Earth, won the Colorado Book Award for Fiction in 2007.
 His textbook The Snarktastic Guide to Student Success was published with Pearson in 2014.
 He is currently working on finishing his second novel, tentatively titled The Normal Home, and his Midwest collection of flash fiction and photography, Flatland, is available now at Bronze Man Books.
-Flatland was nominated for a Colorado Book Award in 2020, and was shortlisted as a finalist.
+Flatland was nominated for a Colorado Book Award in 2020.